bonitasoft/bonita-doc/md/workspaces-and-repositories.md

 #### Troubleshooting

 * **My diagram has many validation issues after a clone / a switch branch operation:** Keep in mind that Bonita artifacts (Business Data Model, Organization, Profiles, Applications ...) are not redeployed when you perform a clone or a switch branch operation.
-So, if you switch from a branch A to a branch B, you may need for example to deploy manually your BDM to ensure that all the business objects specifics to the branch B are available.
+So, if you switch from a branch A to a branch B, you may need for example to deploy manually your BDM to ensure that all the business objects specific to the branch B are available.
 * **My git history view is empty:** The history view is based on the current selection or the active editor.
 Sometimes you can manage to open the history view without having any active editor and a selection null -> the history view doesn't display anything.
 Just open a diagram for example and then re-open your history view.

 ### SVN